-They are named after the German anatomist Martin Naboth (1675-1721), who wrote about them in a 1707 treatise entitled De sterilitate mulierum.
+They are named after the German anatomist Martin Naboth (1675-1721), who wrote about them in a 1707 treatise entitled De Sterilite mulierum.

 However, they were previously described by the French surgeon Guillaume Desnoues (1650-1735).
-As it is a derived term, Naboth is not written with a first capital letter.
+Naboth is not written with a first capital letter as it is a derived term.

 The mucus-producing gland in the cervix is covered with cells and clogs of the skin.
-Physical trauma and childbirth cause extra cells of the skin to grow in the mucous gland and trap the mucus, which results in the formation of the cyst.
+Physical trauma and childbirth cause extra cells of the skin to grow in the mucous gland and trap the mucus, resulting in the cyst’s formation.

-Infection : the cervical glands produce mucus in large quantities to protect the area from all types of infections and inflammations.
+Infection: the cervical glands produce mucus in large quantities to protect the area from infections and inflammations.
 One can understand this process as the body’s natural way of washing foreign bodies that can cause health problems.

-Since the level of mucus production increases, there will obviously be an increase in the chances of blockages and cysts formations as well.
+Since the level of mucus production increases, there will be an increase in the chances of blockages and cyst formations.
 Therefore, infections and inflammations can cause the growth of Naboth cysts.

-These cysts develop mainly at the time of pregnancy, childbirth or menopause.
-Therefore, the development of these cysts could be the result of changes in hormone levels.
+These cysts develop mainly during pregnancy, childbirth, or menopause.
+Therefore, the development of these cysts could result from changes in hormone levels.

 However, during pregnancy, the body mechanism closes the cervix to ensure the development of the fetus inside the uterus.
-The new tissues grow on the mucous gland after delivery due to the metaplasia process.
+Due to the metaplasia process, the new tissues grow on the mucous gland after delivery.

-In case of excessive growth of these tissues, they could block the glands and prevent the mucus from flowing and thus lead to the development of Naboth cysts.
+In case of excessive growth of these tissues, they could block the glands and prevent the mucus from flowing, thus leading to Naboth cysts’ development.

-This type of cysts forms tiny structures in the form of a crypt in the external cervical wall.
-Their diameter varies and they are yellow or pale yellow and have a smooth surface.
+This type of cyst forms tiny structures in the form of a crypt in the external cervical wall.
+Their diameter varies, and they are yellow or pale yellow and have a smooth surface.

-However, they may even have larger forms, in reality, they do not affect your health or body and, therefore, do not require any treatment.
+However, they may even have larger forms; in reality, they do not affect your health or body and do not require any treatment.
 In case the diameter of the cysts grows, there is a possibility that it is a uterine tumor or cervical cancer.

 Cysts are neither painful nor itchy.
 Most patients remain unconscious until they are discovered accidentally during the gynecological examination.

-The size varies between 2 mm and 10 mm in diameter, but a large tumor or multiple cysts can vary up to the size of 3-4 cm in diameter.
+The size varies between 2 mm and 10 mm in diameter, but a large tumor or multiple cysts can vary up to the length of 3-4 cm in diameter.

-It is likely that cysts that have a diameter of more than 8 cm have symptoms of uterine tumor or cervical cancer.
-They are soft, solid, raised bumps and are yellow or white, but do not cause any pain or any type of discomfort.
+Cysts with a diameter of more than 8 cm likely have uterine tumors or cervical cancer symptoms.
+They are soft, solid, and raised bumps and are yellow or white but do not cause any pain or discomfort.

-Large cysts can cause rectal or anal symptoms that occur due to compression of the rectal region when it grows later.
+Large cysts can cause rectal or anal symptoms due to compression of the rectal region when it grows later.

-In general, these cysts do not require any treatment, as they appear and disappear on their own.
+In general, these cysts do not require any treatment, as they appear and disappear independently.

-Many times even neglect the eye of the victim if they are very small.
-For some, these cysts appear only when a woman is in her periods, and then disappear after the periods end.
+Many times even neglect the eye of the victim if they are tiny.
+For some, these cysts appear only when a woman is on her period and then disappear after the period’s end.

-Pelvic or cervical ultrasound : shows if the cyst is close to the endocervical canal and if this region is enlarged.
-If the cyst is benign in nature, it is identified by color Doppler examination that does not provide an allied color flow.
+Pelvic or cervical ultrasound: shows if the cyst is close to the endocervical canal and if this region is enlarged.
+If the cyst is benign, it is identified by color Doppler examination that does not provide an allied color flow.

-Even if after all this, there is still confusion about whether they are Naboth cysts or any other form of cyst, the doctor suggests a colposcopy, which involves examining the area of the cervix thoroughly with a magnifying glass and confirm.
+Even if, after all this, there is still confusion about whether they are Naboth cysts or any other form of a cyst, the doctor suggests a colposcopy, which involves examining the area of the cervix thoroughly with a magnifying glass and confirming.

 The two processes by which this can be done are cryo-freezing and electrocautery.
 The doctor will choose between these two according to the stage of the cysts.